manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ### Create a Sidekiq worker

 The worker is very basic.
-It just performs some heavy task and sends a email after it finished.
+It just performs some heavy task and sends an email after it finished.

 ``` ruby app/workers/my_worker.rb
 class MyWorker